OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

         exit(0)
 ```

-#### URL
+##### URL

-Do not accept complete URL from the user because URL are difficult to validate and parser can be abused depending on the technology used like demonstrated by the [talk](../assets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet_Orange_Tsai_Talk.pdf) of [Orange Tsai](https://twitter.com/orange_8361).
+Do not accept complete URLs from the user because URL are difficult to validate and the parser can be abused depending on the technology used as showcased by the following [talk](../assets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet_Orange_Tsai_Talk.pdf) of [Orange Tsai](https://twitter.com/orange_8361).

-If network related information is really nedded then only accept an valid IP address or domain name.
+If network related information is really nedded then only accept a valid IP address or domain name.

-### Network layer
+#### Network layer

-The objective here is to prevent that the *VulnerableApplication* performs call to arbitrary applications, so, only the expected *routes* will be opened at network level.
+The objective of the Network layer security is to prevent the *VulnerableApplication* from performing calls to arbitrary applications.
+Only allowed *routes* will be available for this application in order to limit its network access to only those that it should communicate with.

 The Firewall component, as a specific device or using the one provided within the operating system, will be used here to define the legitimate flows.

-In the schema below, we show the goal that we want the achieve by leveraging the Firewall component, using this way, even if an application is vulnerable to SSRF, the attacker can only call applications that are part of legitimate flows:
+In the schema below, a Firewall component is leveraged to limit the application's access, and in turn, limit the impact of an application vulnerable to SSRF:

 ![Case 1 for Network layer protection about flows that we want to prevent](../assets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet_Case1_NetworkLayer_PreventFlow.png)

-[Network segregation](https://www.mwrinfosecurity.com/our-thinking/making-the-case-for-network-segregation) (see this set of [implementation advices](https://www.cyber.gov.au/publications/network-segmentation-and-segregation)) can also be leveraged and **is highly recommanded in order to block not legit call directly at network level itself**.
+[Network segregation](https://www.mwrinfosecurity.com/our-thinking/making-the-case-for-network-segregation) (see this set of [implementation advices](https://www.cyber.gov.au/publications/network-segmentation-and-segregation)) can also be leveraged and **is highly recommanded in order to block illegitimate calls directly at network level itself**.

-# Case 2 - Application can send requests to ANY external IP address or domain name
+## Case 2 - Application can send requests to ANY external IP address or domain name

-This case happen when user can control an URL to an **External** resource and the application makes a request to this URL (e.g. in case of [WebHooks](https://en.wikipedia.org/wiki/Webhook)).
+This case happens when user can control an URL to an **External** resource and the application makes a request to this URL (e.g. in case of [WebHooks](https://en.wikipedia.org/wiki/Webhook)).
 Whitelist cannot be used here because the list of IPs/domains is often unknown upfront and is dynamically changing.

-We talk here about the notion of **External** in way that, at the opposite of the case n°1 in which we know all the call flow, here the *VulnerableApplication* can, by design, call any target IP/domain.

-We assume that if in the design of the application it should only perform call to IP/domain that are located inside the company's global network then whitelist approach can be used and then we apply the case n°1.

-Thus **External** here refer to any IP/domain *located outside* the company's global network.
-So, the goal here is to ensure that every call initiated by the *VulnerableApplication*:
+In this scenario, *External* refers to any IP that is doesn't belong to the internal network, and should be reached by going over the public internet.

+Thus, the call from the *Vulnerable Application*:
 * **Is NOT** targeting one of the IP/domain *located inside* the company's global network.
-* Use a convention defined between the *VulnerableApplication* and the expected IP/domain in order to *proof* that the call has been legitimately initiated.
+* Uses a convention defined between the *VulnerableApplication* and the expected IP/domain in order to *prove* that the call has been legitimately initiated.

-## Challenges in blocking URLs at application layer
+### Challenges in blocking URLs at application layer

-Based on the description of the context of application of this case, we see that we will use the blacklist approach.
-By the way, it is know in security industry that blacklisting is very hard and prone to errors but we are forced to use this approach here.
+Based on the business requirements of the above mentioned applications, the whitelist approach is not a valid solution.
+Despite knowing that the blacklist approach is not an impenetrable wall, it is the best solution in this scenario.
+It helps tell the application what it should **not** do.

-Below is described why filtering URLs is very hard at application layer.
+Here is why filtering URLs is hard at the Application layer:

-* It imply that the application must be able to detect, at code level, that the provided IP (V4 + V6) is not in official [private networks ranges](https://en.wikipedia.org/wiki/Private_network) including also *localhost* and *IPv4/v6 Link-Local* addresses.
-Not every SDK provide a built-in feature for this kind of verification so it made this task a hard one.
+* It implies that the application must be able to detect, at the code level, that the provided IP (V4 + V6) is not part of the official [private networks ranges](https://en.wikipedia.org/wiki/Private_network) including also *localhost* and *IPv4/v6 Link-Local* addresses.
+Not every SDK provides a built-in feature for this kind of verification, and leaves the handling up to the developer understand all of its pitfalls and possible values, which makes it a demanding task.
 * Same remark for domain name: The company must maintains a list of all internal domain names and provide a centralized service to allow an application to verify if a provided domain name is an internal one.
-For this verification, an internal DNS resolver can be queried by the application but this internal DNS resolver must not resolve external domain name (*must only resolve internal domain name*).
+For this verification, an internal DNS resolver can be queried by the application but this internal DNS resolver must not resolve external domain names.

-## Available protections
+### Available protections

 We take the same assumption than for the case n°1 regarding the application user input data needed and the *defense in deph* principle.

-### Application layer
+#### Application layer

-Like for the case n°1, we assume that we need `String`, `IP address` or `domain name` to create the request that will be sent to the *TargetedApplication*.
+Like for the case [n°1](Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md#case-1---application-can-send-request-only-to-identified-and-trusted-applications), it is assumed that the `IP Address` or `domain name` is required to create the request that will be sent to the *TargetApplication*.

-The first validation on the input data presented in the case n°1 on the 3 types of data will be the same for this case **BUT the second validation will differ**, indeed, here we must use the blacklist approach.
+The first validation on the input data presented in the case [n°1](Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md#application-layer) on the 3 types of data will be the same for this case **BUT the second validation will differ**.
+Indeed, here we must use the blacklist approach.

 > **Regarding the proof of legitimacy of the request**: The *TargetedApplication* that will receive the request must generate a random token (ex: alphanumeric of 20 characters) that is expected to be passed by the caller (in body via a parameter for which the name is also defined by the application itself and only allow characters set `[a-z]{1,10}`) to perform a valid request.
-The reception endpoint must only accept **HTTP POST** kind of request.
+The receiving endpoint must only accept HTTP POST requests.

-**Validation flow (if one the validation step fail then the request is rejected):**
+**Validation flow (if one the validation steps fail then the request is rejected):**

-1. We receive the IP address or domain name of the *TargetedApplication* and apply the first validation on the input data using the libraries/regex mentioned in this [section](Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md#application-layer).
+1. The application receive the IP address or domain name of the *TargetedApplication* and apply the first validation on the input data using the libraries/regex mentioned in this [section](Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md#application-layer).
-2. We apply the second validation against the IP address or domain name of the *TargetedApplication* using the following blacklist apporach:
+2. The second validation is applied against the IP address or domain name of the *TargetedApplication* using the following blacklist approach:
     * For IP address:
-        * We verify that it is a public one (cf. below to see how to dot it).
+        * The application verify that it is a public one (see the hint provided in the next paragraph with the python code sample).
     * For domain name:
         1. We verify that it is a public one by trying to resolve the domain name against the DNS resolver that only resolve internal domain name.
 Here, it must return a response indicating that it do not know the provided domain because the expected value received must be a public domain.
         2. To prevent the *DNS pinning* attack described into this [document](../assets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet_SSRF_Bible.pdf), we retrieve the IPs behind the domain name provided (taking records *A* + *AAAA* for IPv4 + IPv6) and we apply the same verificaton than if we have received an IP address.
-3. We receive the protocol to use for the request via a dedicated input parameter for which we verify the value against a allowed list of protocols (`HTTP` or `HTTPS`).
+3. The application receive the protocol to use for the request via a dedicated input parameter for which we verify the value against a allowed list of protocols (`HTTP` or `HTTPS`).
-4. We receive the parameter name for the token to pass to the *TargetedApplication* via a dedicated input parameter for which we only allow characters set `[a-z]{1,10}`.
+4. The application receive the parameter name for the token to pass to the *TargetedApplication* via a dedicated input parameter for which we only allow characters set `[a-z]{1,10}`.
-5. We receive the token itself via a dedicated input parameter for which we only allow characters set `[a-zA-Z0-9]{20}`.
+5. The application receive the token itself via a dedicated input parameter for which we only allow characters set `[a-zA-Z0-9]{20}`.
-6. We receive and validate (from a security point of view) any business data needed to perform a valid call.
+6. The application receive and validate (from a security point of view) any business data needed to perform a valid call.
-7. We build the HTTP POST request **using only validated informations** and send it (*we do not forget to disable the support for [redirection](https://developer.mozilla.org/en-US/docs/Web/HTTP/Redirections) in the web client used*).
+7. The application build the HTTP POST request **using only validated informations** and send it (*we do not forget to disable the support for [redirection](https://developer.mozilla.org/en-US/docs/Web/HTTP/Redirections) in the web client used*).

 **Hints for the step 2 regarding the verification on an IP address:**